 For this assignment, you should begin with a personal experience related to a grammar rule.
 Consider encounters you’ve had with the rule through graded essays or comments, as part of classroom instruction, or even in your personal interactions with others.
 You might have experiences with the ways you’ve misused or seen others misuse the language.
 A focus on a specific or particular experience will be an important anchor for the essay.

 With a rule chosen, research the rule to find out as much as you can about it.
 Look at grammar handbooks and style guides for information.
+Search the Internet, especially if this is a pervasive or commonly talked about issue.
 If your rule involves a specific word or usage, you might find looking at the OED or tracing the word’s etymology or history to be helpful.
 You will want to incorporate some solid, reputable source(s) into your essay, so spend some time with this research.
-Quoted/Borrowed material should be cited according to MLA standards (which means this paper will have a works cited section).
-Look at this page from the reference section for a list of some helpful resources.
+Quoted or borrowed material should be cited according to MLA standards (which means this paper will have a works cited section).
+Look at this page from the reference section for a list of some helpful resources in print.

-You are required to do some research on your rule using one of the corpora we’ve discussed in class (the COCA from BYU or perhaps the Time magazine corpus).
+You are required to do some research on your rule using one of the corpora we’ve discussed in class (you can use one of BYU’s many corpora or Google’s ngram viewer for print books or the Reddit corpus).
 This research will provide you important insights into how the language rule you’re researching lives “in the wild.”
-It might, for instance, suggest that the rule you’ve chosen isn’t really followed by many writers, or that writer in certain genres/audiences follow it while others do not.
+It might, for instance, suggest that the rule you’ve chosen isn’t really followed by many writers, or that writers in certain genres/audiences follow it while others do not.
 You are expected to report on this research in your final written piece.

 Finally, weave your learning and experience together into an interesting and informative essay.
 The essay should use your story, that of your personal experience or interaction with the rule, to help inform the audience—describing the details of the rule, the history of the punctuation mark, the evolution of the usage rule.
 Read through the model below for an example of the kind of writing I’m looking for.